Other / mixed grade configuration · Rainsville, AL

 What is the racial and ethnic makeup of Plainview School?

-The largest demographic group at Plainview School is White at 68.3%.
-The school serves a diverse student body in Rainsville, AL.
+The largest demographic group at Plainview School is White at 68.3% of enrollment, in Rainsville, AL.

 What is the Resource Investment Index for Plainview School?

-Plainview School has a Resource Investment Index of 42/100 (D) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Plainview School has a Resource Investment Index of 43/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page